mne-tools/mne-hcp/doc/python_reference.rst

 ====================

 This is the functions reference of MNE-HCP.
-Functions are grouped thematically by analysis stage.
+Functions are grouped thematically by analysis purpose.
 Functions  that are not below a module heading are found in the :py:mod:`hcp` namespace.

 .. contents::